iOS Volume Purchase

 You can now configure the volume purchase app settings and then tune your delivery group and device policy settings for volume purchase apps.
 After you complete those configurations, users can enroll their devices.
 The following notes provide considerations for those processes.

 When configuring volume purchase app settings (Configure > Apps), enable Force license association to device.
 An advantage of using Apple volume purchase and Deployment Program with supervised devices: The ability to use Endpoint Management to assign the app at the device (rather than user) level.
 As a result, you don’t have to use an Apple ID device.
 Also, users don’t receive an invitation to join the volume purchase program.
-Users can also download the apps without signing into their iTunes account.
+Users can also download the apps without signing into their Apple App Store account.

 To view the volume purchase info for that app, expand Volume purchase.
 Notice in the Volume purchase License Keys table, the license is associated with a device.
 If the user removes the token and then imports it again, the word Hidden appears instead of the serial number, due to Apple privacy restrictions.